-I get it, the (mostly older) women (likely with grown children) at the shops are looking at me with glasses so rose-coloured that they may as well be staring through a glass of Merlot.
+I get it, the (mostly older) women (likely, with grown children) at the shops are looking at me with glasses so rose-coloured that they may as well be staring through merlot.

 The only word I had to describe it was “hell”.
 Maybe in 30 more years, I might remember it more fondly too.

 I get it.
 The people, with the comments, they’re well-meaning.
 Their kids have left the nest, they reminisce about the good old days.
 But as a new mother, I’m right in the shit.

 Early days with my first baby felt like a game of emotional roulette.
 What would today trigger?
 Anxiety?
 Depression?
 Stress?
 I loved my baby, maybe too much, and had not enough left over for myself.

 Ah, the gift of forgetting, as they say.
 Why else would any sane woman go back and birth more children.
 Maybe I’m looking through a glass of rosé myself, though still decades from a merlot.

 We must remind ourselves that mothers are fragile in the early days, especially first-timers.
 Sometimes all they need is empathy, not strangers demanding they ‘enjoy’ every minute of ‘keeping a baby alive.’
 I mean, I love my child more than anything, which is why I haven’t left her on a stranger’s doorstep.

 Can’t I adore my kids and at the same time admit parenting is kind of a bum deal?

 Maybe try telling a new mum it’s normal to find it hard.
 Tell her she is doing a great job, even if the baby is screaming as she fumbles with her wallet.
 Tell her to take her time.
 Tell her that it will get easier in some ways and harder in others.